Ghoshpur

-Ghoshpur is a village in Sandeshkhali I CD Block in Basirhat subdivision of North 24 Parganas district in the state of West Bengal, India.
+Ghoshpur is a village in Sandeshkhali I CD Block in the Basirhat subdivision of the North 24 Parganas district in the state of West Bengal, India.

 Demographics

 As per the 2011 Census of India, Ghoshpur had a total population of 6,606, of which 3,330 (50%) were males and 3,276 (50%) were females.
 Population below 6 years was 725.
 The total number of literates in Ghoshpur was 4,293 (73.00% of the population over 6 years).

 Transport

 Sandeshkhali I CD Block is served by Nazat PS.
 The CD Block headquarters are also located at Nazat, which is across the Besti River.
 One can reach Nazat by ferry from Ghoshpur ferry ghat to Boyermari ferryghat at Nazat.

 Education

 Kalinagar Mahavidyalaya at Kalinagar is located nearby.

 Healthcare

 Ghoshpur Rural Hospital at Ghoshpur with 30 beds functions as the main medical facility in Sandeshkhali I CD Block.
 There are primary health centres at Agarbati (Hatgachia PHC with 10 beds) and Nazat (with 6 beds).